 In Rome, you can buy a bottle of water just about every corner, but especially in tourist areas, they will be pretty expensive, sometimes paying 2 or 3 euros for a small bottle.

 In summer you need to stay hydrated in order to keep going, and water is possibly the most essential element.
-Plus, all around the city, you will find the famous “nasoni” (literally, big noses), the small fountains with constantly running water, so you can fill your bottle any time you want.
+Plus, all around the city, you will find the famous “nasoni” (literally, big noses), the small fountains with constantly running water, so if you are still wondering what to pack for summer in Rome, a collapsible bottle that you can fill any time you want is essential.

 SAVE IT FOR LATER?